-This website should be your source of the most up to date information on all things Commencement related.
-We suggest you check this site regularly as we will continue to update it as informaiton becomes available and the day draws closer.
-As always, should you need assistance or have concerns, please contact the Commencement Office (Department of Conferences) at 401-254-3067.
+This website should be your source for the most up-to-date information on all things Commencement related.
+We suggest you check this site regularly as we will continue to update it as information becomes available and the day draws closer.
+As always, should you need assistance or have concerns, please contact the Commencement Office in the Department of Conferences at 401-254-3067.

 There will be a live stream of the Commencement Exercises at http://www.ustream.tv/channel/rwucommencement.
-Ustream works well from both PC’s and Macs, and will also work for mobile devices.
+Ustream works well from both PCs and Macs, and will also work for mobile devices.

 Wood, who has been delivering the news at Channel 10 (WJAR) in Rhode Island for more than 37 years, will be joined at the graduation ceremony by her husband, Paul Pabis, who is receiving a master’s degree in leadership from RWU, and by her daughter, Stephanie, who is receiving a bachelor’s degree in criminal justice from RWU.
 Wood will receive an honorary degree in communications.

 The university also will confer an honorary degree to Dr. Pablo Rodriguez, chair of the Women & Infants Health Care Alliance, president and CEO of Women’s Care, former medical director of Planned Parenthood of Rhode Island, and a clinical associate professor at Brown University’s Warren Alpert Medical School.

 Some 1,022 undergraduate and graduate students will take part in the 2017 Commencement exercises at the Bristol campus at One Old Ferry Road.
 The processional will enter a tent on RWU’s main athletic field at 9:30 a.m., and the ceremony will begin at 10 a.m.